system76/tech-docs/src/models/thelio-astra-a1-n1/ubuntu-24.04.md

 - On the `Network configuration` page, you should have a successfully connected ethernet port.
 Select `Done` to continue.
 - On the `Proxy configuration` page, enter any required proxy (this should almost always be left blank).
 Select `Done` to continue.
 - On the `Ubuntu archive mirror configuration` page, the default mirror for packages will be tested.
 When it completes, select `Done` to continue.
 - On the `Guided storage configuration` page, select `Use an entire disk`, and choose the desired disk.
+Leave the `Set up this disk as an LVM group` option enabled.
 Select `Done` to continue.
 - On the `Storage configuration` page, you can review the disk configuration.
 Select `Done` to continue.
 A warning will be shown, select `Continue`.
 - On the `Profile configuration` page, enter the following information:
   - `Your name:` `System76`